-Friday was named for one of two Norse goddesses, Freya or Frigga.
-While exclaiming “TGIF” is common now, some traditions consider “Frigga’s Day” to be unlucky.
-That’s not the only theory, of course.
+The day’s connection to a Norse goddess is not the only theory as to why Friday the 13th is unlucky though.
 Some Christians believe that Christ was crucified on a Friday.
-Friday was once known as “hangman’s day” in ancient Rome and Britain because it was usually the day that condemned people would be hanged.
+Friday was also once known as “hangman’s day” in ancient Rome and Britain because it was usually the day that condemned people would be hanged.

 It’s likely that these two sets of unlucky lists just add up to make Friday and 13 an intense combination for superstition.
 And of course, if you’re expecting unlucky things to happen, you might even change your habits on days like this.
 Multiple studies speculate that businesses lose millions of dollars in revenue each Friday the 13th because some people avoid regular behaviors like traveling or making investments.

 The term and superstition related to Friday the 13th rose to great prominence in 1980 with the release of the slasher horror film Friday the 13th, starring the undead, machete-wielding, hockey goalie mask-wearing murderer Jason Voorhees (first played by Ari Lehman).